 3. Historicism and the recuperation of the British past, in the past.
 This was the subject of my last monograph, Tomb Destruction and Scholarship which I wrote during a Leverhulme Trust award in 2007.
 A visiting Scholarship at the Yale Center for British Art, Yale University, in 2009 enabled me to study the Regency draughtsman Charles Alfred Stothard, on whose work I am currrently publishing papers in British and US journals.
 I have given invited lectures on historicism in the UK, Italy and USA.

 4. Eighteenth- and nineteenth-century monumental sculpture.
 Recent work on the monuments at Warkton of Peter van Gelder and of L.F.
 Roubiliac, the greatest sculptor to work in eighteenth-century England, helped underwrite a successful bid for a major Heritage Lottery Fund award for their conservation.
 I co-organised a symposium on Roubiliac and the ducal monuments of the Montagus at Boughton House and have delivered plenary lectures on monumental sculpture in the UK, Europe and USA.
-At Prof Susie Nash's invitation, I shall shortly be giving a plenary lecture at the Courtauld Institute, commemorating the 60th anniversary of the publication of Erwin Panofsky's Tomb Sculpture.
+At Prof Nash's invitation, I recently delivered a plenary lecture at the Courtauld Institute, 'Taking Leave of Panofsky,' commemorating the 50th anniversary of the publication of Erwin Panofsky's Tomb Sculpture in 1964.

 5. The application of new technology in collaborative multi-disciplinary projects.
 I am currently collaborating with Engima Interactive on the virtual recreation of the formal gardens of Boughton House, and with Europac 3D on the sculptural programme of the fifteenth-century Warwick Chantry Chapel in Tewkesbury Abbey.